continuedev/continue/docs/docs/customize/deep-dives/codebase.md

 keywords: [talk, embeddings, reranker, codebase, experimental]
 ---

-# @codebase
+# @Codebase

 Continue indexes your codebase so that it can later automatically pull in the most relevant context from throughout your workspace.
 This is done via a combination of embeddings-based retrieval and keyword search.
 By default, all embeddings are calculated locally with `all-MiniLM-L6-v2` and stored locally in `~/.continue/index`.

 Currently, the codebase retrieval feature is available as the "codebase" and "folder" context providers.
-You can use them by typing `@codebase` or `@folder` in the input box, and then asking a question.
+You can use them by typing `@Codebase` or `@Folder` in the input box, and then asking a question.
 The contents of the input box will be compared with the embeddings from the rest of the codebase (or folder) to determine relevant files.

 Here are some common use cases where it can be useful: